-24. If you lend No penalties are specified for not lending.

-to My people See Deut.
-23:20-21, which permits taking interest on loans made to a "foreigner" (nokhri).

-act...as a creditor That is, harass the borrower.

-25. garment Hebrew: salmah (also simlah); a large piece of cloth wrapped around the body.
-For the poor it also served as a blanket at night and might have been such a person's only possession.

-in pledge Although the exaction of interest is prohibited, taking a pledge to secure repayment of a loan is permitted.

-towns" (Tanh.; S.A.
+- 24. If you lend No penalties are specified for not lending. - to My people See Deut.
+23:20-21, which permits taking interest on loans made to a "foreigner" (nokhri). - act...as a creditor That is, harass the borrower. - 25. garment Hebrew: salmah (also simlah); a large piece of cloth wrapped around the body.
+For the poor it also served as a blanket at night and might have been such a person's only possession. - in pledge Although the exaction of interest is prohibited, taking a pledge to secure repayment of a loan is permitted. - 24.
+My people Among human beings, the rich and powerful are embarrassed by their poor relatives.
+God is not embarrassed to call the poor "My people" (Exod.
+R. 31:5). - to the poor among you "The poor among your relatives take precedence over other poor; the poor of your town over the poor of other towns" (Tanh.; S.A.
 YD 251:3).
 For all of our universalistic commitment, we must take care of our own first.
 Indeed, by practicing fair treatment on those closest to us (which may be harder than extending fair treatment to those far off), we form a habit that we can then extend to strangers.

+22:24. exact no interest Cf. also Lev.
+25:36; Deut.
+23:20.
+Because most business assumes the acceptability of charging interest, the Sages instituted the heter iska (permission to do business), which treats such commercial transactions as partnerships, thereby making both parties subject to both profit and loss and transforming prohibited interest into the permitted form of added capital value (BT BM 104b).
+In addition, it is a mitzvah to lend to the poor without interest (Lev.
+25:36).